-I have received many calls and questions from local unions and members who work in states that operate under the provisions of “State Approved OSHA Plans”.
-There are 27 states that have implemented their own OSHA Plan.
-State Approved OSHA Plans must adopt standards that are “as effective as” the Federal OSHA standards.
-However, it is important to recognize that the term “as effective as” does not mean “as same as” and therefore, some State OSHA Plans have adopted variations of Federal OSHA standards.
+The Iron Workers receive many calls and questions from local unions and members who work in states that operate under the provisions of state-aproved OSHA plans.
+There are 27 states that have implemented their own OSHA plan.
+State-approved OSHA plans must adopt standards as effective as the federal OSHA standards.
+However, it is important to recognize the term as effective as does not mean the same as and therefore, some state OSHA plans have adopted variations of federal OSHA standards.

 - Request for official letters of clarification on standards.

 - Pursue consistent interpretation and enforcement of standards.

 - Develop and host industry outreach events at training facilities.